CharityZawadi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script creates a file named '*\'Best School'\*0*****:)' containing the text Best School ending with a new line.

 # Task 8
-This script writes the result of the command ls -la into the file 'ls_cwd_content'.
+This script writes the result of the command 'ls -la' into the file 'ls_cwd_content'.
 If the file already exists, it will be overwritten; otherwise, it will be created.

 # Task 9
 This script duplicates the last line of the file 'iacta' which should be in the working directory.